 I had every intention of getting my Turkey Day planning list and grocery shopping over the weekend.
-BUT, Superman knew I would love a birthday weekend road trip.
-If you follow along on Instagram then you saw the image below:
+BUT, Superman knew I would love a birthday weekend road trip to Athens, Georgia to watch our favorite college football team, the Georgia Bulldogs.

 We left early on Friday to visit Santa Claus, Madison, and then Athens Georgia.
 Needless to say, prepping for Thanksgiving 2017 was a little out of the question.
 I did manage to clean the house before leaving and then had a wonderful birthday weekend with my family.

 Now it’s Monday and you and I have to get rolling.
 BUT, I’m using the tools I’ve learned in the past [and sharing with you] that’ll help us get ready for Turkey Day without the stress.

 What are you in charge of making for Thanksgiving 2017?
 Since we are hosting family at our house, I’m making a list of all the dishes on my printable AND the people that I’ve asked to help out.

 In our meat column, we’ll just have ham and turkey.
 The in-laws are graciously bringing a fried turkey so I’m putting their name next too it.
 I’m baking a ham so I’m listing that with my name beside it.
 My daughter-in-love wants to be in charge of several side dishes so I’ll put her name beside them.
 Then I’ll list all of our desserts and who is making them.
 Here’s what we have on the Thanksgiving 2017 menu so far:

 - Sweet Tea

 #2 Make grocery list-carefully